minvws/nl-rdo-manon/README.md

 # English

 # Manon
 The documentation can be found on https://minvws.github.io/nl-rdo-manon, it is generated using the docs directory on this repo.
-Manon and the documentation is currently being developed.
+Manon and the documentation are currently being developed.
 This means that it's possible that parts haven't been fully tested or added yet.
 It also means that as it is in development things may change.
 If you run into any issues that haven't been documented within the repository feel free to add them.
 This will make them visual and solvable.
 We highly appreciate the feedback and insight.

-## Wat
+## What
 Manon is a design framework that is based on the following principles:

 ### "Classless" when possible.